chrisgleitze/hegel.nvim/README.md

 > [!NOTE]
 > This is a very early-stage plugin!\
-> The corpus currently contains selected paragraphs from the Rechtsphilosophie.\
-> The text is being expanded step by step toward a complete edition.\
+> The text is being expanded step by step toward a complete edition.

 ## Why?